KazumeNishidate/Ising/README.md

 # Ising
-This program computes the 2D Ising model using the MT in GSL for random number generation and EGGX for graphics.
+This program calculates the 2D Ising model using the Mersenne Twister in GSL for random number generation and EGGX for graphics.
+Compile the code using the ‘egg’ command: $ egg ising.c -lgsl -lgslcblas
-To compile the code, type “make”.

 kazume.nishidate@gmail.com